 2025

 Tuesday, May 6, 2025

 1:00 pm - 5:00 pm - Registration

 3:30 pm -6:00 pm -

-Optional Site Visit - San Antonio CPS Energy CPSE / SWRI Solar and Battery Storage SiteRegistration is limited for an optional site visit to the San Antonio CPS Energy CPSE / SWRI Solar and Battery Storage site (Commerce Solar and Storage).
-Registration for this tour will be released in early March.
+Optional Site Visit - San Antonio CPS Energy CPSE / SWRI Solar and Battery Storage Site

+Registration is limited for an optional site visit to the San Antonio CPS Energy CPSE / SWRI Solar and Battery Storage site (Commerce Solar and Storage).
+The link to register for the tour will be made available to conference registrants until all spaces are filled.

 6:00 PM - 7:00 PM - Welcome Reception & Registration

 Welcome to the NFMA's 2025 Annual Conference!
 The Welcome Reception formally opens the conference and is an opportunity to connect with other attendees.
 We will also have the registration materials at the reception for those of you who were unable to pick up your name tags in the afternoon.

 Wednesday, May 7, 2025

 7:00 am - 5:00 pm - Registration

 7:30 am - 8:30 am - Continental Breakfast

 8:15 am - 8:30 am - Welcoming Remarks

 Neene Jenkins, Head of Municipal Research, Executive Director, J.P.
 Morgan, 2025 NFMA Chair; Adam Kennedy, Senior Research Analyst, DWS, 2025 Annual Conference Chair

 8:30 am - 9:15 am - Fireside Chat - LBJ School of Public Affairs

 We will open our conference with a fireside chat with the Dean of the LBJ School of Public Affairs at the University of Texas-Austin and the Director of the school's newly-created Center on Municipal Capital Markets.
 This promises to be an exciting session discussing recent developments of higher education institutions partnering with the municipal finance industry to 1) help train the next generation of public finance professionals and 2) create and disseminate research pertinent to the public capital markets.